BDC Hamburger Icon

 Working Capital Loan

 Working capital generally refers to the money that your business needs on hand for day-to-day expenses and short-term obligations.
-This type of loan can be used for a variety of purposes, such as covering a temporary cash shortfall for payroll, inventory, debt payments, rent and more.
-When thinking about a working capital loan versus a merchant cash advance, consider that the former is a conventional loan and that you retain full control of your business.
+This type of loan can be used for a variety of purposes, such as to cover a temporary cash shortfall for payroll, inventory, debt payments, rent and more.
+When you’re comparing a working capital loan versus a merchant cash advance, consider that a working capital loan is a conventional loan and that you retain full control of your business.

 Line of Credit

 A business line of credit allows you to get money as needed and pay interest only on the amount borrowed.
-This type of loan provides a fixed amount of funding you can access whenever needed.
-This type of credit has shorter repayment periods than term loans and is usually not as flexible.
-BusinessLoans.com notes that many line of credit lenders in its network offer an annual maintenance fee of $150 after the first year.
+This type of loan provides a fixed amount of funding that you can access whenever you need it.
+This type of credit has a shorter repayment period than term loans do and is usually not as flexible.
+BusinessLoans.com notes that many line-of-credit lenders in its network have an annual maintenance fee of $150 after the first year.

 Businesses often use a line of credit as a backup source of financing in case of an emergency.